 April 24, 2018

-I had my eye on Maximo Bistrot in Mexico City's Roma neighborhood for a few years, as it was a block away from my friend's apartment.
+I had been eyeing Maximo in Mexico City's Roma neighborhood for a few years, as it was just a block from my friend's apartment.

-We ordered the 4-course tasting menu, which included several seafood dishes, a meat dish, and two desserts.
-I'd like to try Maximo Bistrot again for lunch.
+We ordered the 4-course tasting menu, including several seafood dishes, a meat dish, and two desserts.
+It has since moved to a new location, and I'd like to try it again.
+Maximo ranked #43 in Latin America for 2024.

 Bogotá, Colombia